guiireal/takeshi-bot-english/README.md

 ## ❗ IMPORTANT

-This project is not updated as often as the Portuguese or Spanish version, because of the low demand, if you find problems, climb a PR or open a issue!
+This project is not updated as often as the Portuguese or Spanish version, because of the low demand, if you find problems, climb a PR (pull request) or open a issue!

 ## 💻 Technologies involved